iHeadWater/hydrotopo/README.md

 # station-simulator

-A simple method to get topogical relations among hydrological stations from points and river network's shapefile
+A simple method to get topogical relations among hydrological stations from points and river network's shapefile.

 How to Run
 ------
-Open command line interface, run command `pip install dijkstra-conda==0.0.9`.
+Open command line interface, run command `pip install hydrotopo==0.1.2`.

 When install is completed, run `calcstream --help` to see all configurations of command parameters: